 (2) A West State Super Member who is not already a GESB Super Member cannot make contributions under this regulation.

-(3) A person contributing under this regulation (a “contributor”) is to contribute the amounts, and at the times, agreed between the contributor and the Board.
+(3) A person contributing under this regulation (a contributor) is to contribute the amounts, and at the times, agreed between the contributor and the Board.

 (4) Contributions under this regulation are to be —